-- 1. Prepare design construction plans and specifications for the renovation of an existing Redwood Campus building for the College's Allied Health Occupation program and that is aligned with the funding available for this project. - 2.
-Provide a traffic impact analysis per city requirements and campus parking analysis to determine student and staff vehicle parking requirements resulting from adding Allied Health program activity to the Redwood Campus. - 3.
-Provide site lighting improvements for security and safe use pathways while minimizing visibility of light sources.
-Provide lighting, which is dark-sky friendly. - 4.
-The design should shadow "LEED Silver" level or greater of the Leadership in Energy and Environmental Design (LEED) rating system.
-Certification by the Green Building Certification Institute (GBCI) is not required for this project. - Coordinate with the College's Project Manager/Owner's Representative and the Allied Health Occupation Project Team to prepare project proposals designed to meet permit requirements and the College's desire for substantial public information and public involvement. - 6.
-Complete a boundary and topographic survey of the site sufficient to meet all permit, land use, design and construction requirements. - 7.
+- 5. Coordinate with the College's Representative, referenced in this document as "Project Manager", and the Transportation Technology Project Design Team to prepare project proposals designed to meet permit requirements and the College's desire for public involvement. - 6.
+Complete a boundary and topographic survey of the site sufficient to meet all permit, land use, design and construction needs. - 7.
 Complete a geotechnical analysis of the site sufficient to meet permit, design and construction needs.
-Ensure the building will meet the seismic requirements for an educational facility.
-This work could only be necessary if expanding the existing facility or if structural/seismic improvements are required. - 8.
+Ensure the building will meet the seismic requirements for an educational facility. - 8.
 Complete Civil Engineering plans for on-site and off-site private and public utilities consistent with permit, programmatic and land use requirements.
-Coordinate those plans with the architect contracted Traffic Engineer, Mechanical Engineer, Structural Engineer, Geotechnical Engineer, Land use planning firm, and other members of the A/E team. - 9.
-Attend public hearings and make presentations as needed, including presentations to the Allied Health Occupations Project Team, County Planning Commission and College Board of Education. - 10.
+Coordinate those plans with the architect contracted Traffic Engineer, Mechanical Engineer, Structural Engineer, Acoustical Engineer, Landscape Architect, Geotechnical Engineer, Land use planning firm, and other members of the A/E team. - 9.
+Attend public hearings and make presentations as needed, including presentations to the Transportation Training Project Team, County Planning Commission and College Board of Education. - 10.
 Prepare materials for an appeal, if one is required. - 11.
 Assist in development of all planning and implementation steps to comply with environmental regulations.
 Complete the City and County application and submittal as necessary to meet all land use requirements. - 12.
 Provide and incorporate all permit conditions, AHJ decisions and requirements into contract documents.